 And by the way, one of best things about homeschooling is that my kids aren't getting crap handed to them at school every day of the week, so an occasional treat around here doesn't bother me so much.
-(Click for my posts about homeschooling.)

 Easy Peanut Butter Cake Recipe

-- 2 cup sugar (click for the natural sugar I use)
+- 2 cup sugar --click for the natural sugar I use

-- 1 teaspoon salt (click for the sea salt we like)
+- 1 teaspoon salt --click for the sea salt we like

-- 2 eggs, pastured eggs are best
+- 2 eggs --pastured eggs are best

-- 1/2 cup milk (see my post about healthy milk)
+- 1/2 cup milk --see my post about healthy milk

 - 1 teaspoon vanilla

-- 1/2 cup nut butter (see above)
+- 1/2 cup nut butter

-- 9 Tablespoons butter, melted
+- 9 Tablespoons butter softened

-Chocolate drizzle ingredients, optional:
+Chocolate drizzle ingredients, optional (this was my addition):

-- 1 cup of your favorite chocolate chips (GMO free if you can find them, or buy organic, click here for the chocolate chips I sometimes get, but the label isn't real sparkly)
+- 1 cup of your favorite chocolate chips --GMO free if you can find them, or buy organic, click here for the chocolate chips I sometimes get, but the label isn't real sparkly

 - 6 Tablespoons butter

-Mix the frosting ingredients together well, and spread onto the cake once it's cool.
+- Mix the frosting ingredients together well, and spread onto the cake once it's cool.
 It's not going to look like enough, but it works out to be perfect, even after the kids (and maybe mom) do some sampling and taste-testing.